Coworking spaces have become a mainstay of startup culture and small business operations.

 A whopping 90 percent of startups fail, according to a study by Startup Genome, a research and policy group with a focus in small enterprises.
 As such, it’s important you manage your overhead, which includes finding the right space at the right cost during this critical juncture in your business’s sustained health.

 This list breaks down companies popping up the nation over, with multiple offices in cities all over the United States.
-If you’re currently operating a small company and looking for an inexpensive spot to set up shop, check out these seven companies.
+If you’re currently operating a small company and looking for an inexpensive spot to set up shop, check out these six companies.

 This list wouldn’t be complete without mentioning this coworking real estate behemoth, which since 2010 has disrupted the small office industry and recently filed for an initial public offering (IPO).

 Besides offering month-to-month memberships, allowing you to change locations to accommodate your business’s growth, WeWork also offers many in-house services and amenities.

 These include a reception desk, office cleaning, mail service, in-house printing, credits toward conference room usage, and freshly made coffee (courtesy of roaster La Colombe).

 In addition to these standard provisions, WeWork boasts a number of different perks, like opportunities to network, on-site events and workshops in skills like public speaking or UX, in-building food courts called Honesty Markets with snacks on certain floors (at some locations), private phone booths, and craft beer on tap.
 Plus, you get discounts at other businesses with a WeWork membership, such as gym membership discounts, discounted software like Quickbooks and Vonage, and free Ube rEats deliveries to all WeWork offices.
 Yum.

 On top of all that, the company is extremely pet-friendly; though it varies from office to office, there’s a high likelihood you can see (or bring your own) four-legged colleague along to a pitch meeting.